- How is the water purified in a Stefani Water Purifier?

 A: Extensive test results show that they do.
 Experience shows that they do.
 They are sold all around the world, including areas in which cholera is present.
 They have been sold for 35 years.

 A: All our water purifiers are unconditionally guaranteed for 12 months against faulty workmanship.
 Candles are guaranteed for 3 months – even though they should have a life of 6+ months.
-The guarantee is only against faults in manufacture.
+The guarantee is only against faults in manufacture with proof of purchase.

 A: The replacement candles are available where you bought the original unit as well as many other outlets.

 A: The terracotta is very dry and dusty when it is new and gives off a slight taste.
 This will last for up to 3-4 weeks but always disappears.
 To remove the clay taste soak the unit (without the candle) in mix of apple cider vinegar and water.
 Soak the unit for at 2-3 hours and then give it a thorough rinse with water.
 Let the unit air dry in a well circulated area.

 A: Not if it is maintained properly.
 The purifier is always slightly cool and damped.
 Minerals in the water (especially calcium) can be precipitated on the outside surface of the purifier during the evaporative process.
 These salts can build up and form a good host for dust and dirt in the atmosphere.
 Naturally mildew can grow in such a situation.
 The water purifier should be treated as a normal household appliance and wiped down every couple of days with a damp cloth.
 This prevents mineral salts from building up.